codio-c5/C5-Development/.guides/content/CreatorSpace-Lab--Frequency-Analysis-and-the-Substitution-Cipher-b2ec.md

 OHW PH URRW
 ```

-Click the frequency analysis button to see the highest occuring letters.
+Click the frequency analysis button to see the highest occurring letters.

 {Frequency analysis}(.guides/getfreq.sh)